Acktarius/xmr-stak/README.md

 - Simplified pool configuration and validation during setup
 - User-friendly GUI interface for Conceal mining operations
 - Streamlined pool management and basic mining controls
+- An easy ON/OFF approach, to easely launch mining during down time

 ## Installation Ubuntu/Debian Systems
 *in a terminal,*